McIlroy overshadows playing partners Woods and Donald

 "We all played pretty well today and Rory took advantage of a few more opportunities.
 Tiger and I didn't make too many putts but it was a solid day for all three of us."

-(Writing by Tony Jimenez in London; Editing by Ed Osmond; To comment on this story: sportsfeedback@thomsonreuters.com)
+(Writing by Tony Jimenez in London; Editing by Alastair Himmer; To comment on this story: sportsfeedback@thomsonreuters.com)

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.